Skip to content

 Moreover, when the user will deploy the same lab, containerlab will reuse the configuration artifacts if possible, which will, for example, start the nodes with the config files saved from the previous lab run.

-To be able to deploy a lab without reusing existing configuration artifact use the --reconfigure flag with deploy command.
+To be able to deploy a lab without reusing existing configuration artifact use the redeploy command with --cleanup or add --reconfigure flag to the deploy command.
 With that setting, containerlab will first delete the Lab Directory and then will start the deployment process.